jcjorel/ec2-spot-converter/README.md

 It also allows replacement of existing Spot instances with new "identical" ones to update the instance type and cpu options.

-It can also help to fix some Spot instance conditions ('IncorrectSpotRequestState Exception').
+It can also help to fix some Spot instance conditions (Ex: *'IncorrectSpotRequestState Exception'*).

 Conversion time ranges from 2 to 5 minutes depending on the instance type.